solventrix/Honeur-Setup/RunETLSMC/README.md

     * the date of last update of the data-export, double-quoted, example: "2022-10-30"
 5. The script will run the ETL code and show the output of the code
 7. The `etl_<datetime>.log` log file will be available in the `log` folder.

+## Execution steps (Windows)

+1. Open a terminal window
+2. Create a new directory for the ETL script execution, e.g.:
+   * `mkdir etl_smc`
+   * `cd etl_smc`
+3. Download the installation script:
+   * `curl -L https://raw.githubusercontent.com/solventrix/Honeur-Setup/master/RunETLSMC/runETL.cmd --output runETL.cmd`
+4. Execute the `runETL.cmd` script by running `.\runETL.cmd` from inside the directory where the script is located.
+5. The script will request for:
+   * the path to the folder that contains the input data files
+   * the username and password to connect to the OMOP CDM database (a running Docker container named `postgres`)
+   * the tag name for the Docker Hub image
+   * the delimiter used in the source files (if different from default, make sure to quote the string as in ";")
+   * the name of the source files, if different from the default names (see below).
+   * the encoding used for the source files
+   * the verbosity level [DEBUG, INFO, WARNING, ERROR]
+   * the date of last update of the data-export, double-quoted, example: "2022-10-30"
+6. The script will run the ETL code and show the output of the code
+7. The `etl_<datetime>.log` log file will be available in the `log` folder.

 Please review the log files to confirm that no patient-level information was written out before sharing them.